robren/quandl_fund_xlsx/README.rst

 .. figure:: sample.png

-    The generated Excel workboot with one sheet per ticker.
+    The generated Excel workbook with one sheet per ticker.

 Installation
 ------------